As I mentioned in a recent blog post, this Christmas marked my first anniversary of moving to London, and 2017 has been an amazing year.

-I also went to the StrEatLife Festival and Great British Tattoo Show at Alexandra Palace, which was a really enjoyable weekend.
-It was very different to any event I’ve been to before, and I got a lot of great photos and video footage from it.
+I also went to the StrEatLife Festival and Great British Tattoo Show at Alexandra Palace, which was a really enjoyable weekend, as it was very different to any event I’ve been to before.

 My solo outings this month included a few festivals – Carnaby Street Eat, Seven Dials Fashion Feast, and the Kings Cross Canal Festival – as well as walks around Central London’s garden squares, Covent Garden, Victoria Embankment Gardens, Lincoln’s Inn Fields and Stratford.
 Plus I stumbled upon a number of cycling events – the World Naked Bike Ride, the Rapha Nocturne Cycle Race, and the OVO Energy Women’s Tour Stage 5.
 And I went with East London Vision on a trip to London Zoo.
 And all of that was mentioned in one big post called Summer In The City.